Jefferson County Courts – A Practical Guide to Court Records and Services

 Marriage Licenses

 Marriage licenses in Jefferson County are issued by the Probate Court.
 Both applicants must appear in person at the Probate Court office on the fourth floor of the courthouse with valid identification.
-The fee for a marriage license should be confirmed directly with the Probate Court at (740) 283-8557.
+Confirm the current fee directly with the Probate Court at (740) 283-8557.
 Copies of previously issued marriage licenses cost $3.00 per certificate and can be requested in person or by mail.
-The Probate Court’s online search tool also allows users to locate marriage license records by party name.
+The Probate Court's online search tool also lets you look up marriage license records by party name.

 Vital Records (Birth and Death Certificates)

-Birth and death certificates are not court records but are frequently sought alongside family-law documents.
+Birth and death certificates are not court records, but they're often needed alongside family law documents.
 In Jefferson County, certified copies are issued by the Jefferson County General Health District:

 Birth records date back to 1876 and death records to 1908.
 Applicants must present photo identification and demonstrate eligibility under Ohio law.